cuhk-eda/Xplace/README.md

 ```

 ## Prepare data
 The following script will automatically download `ispd2005`, `ispd2015`, and `iccad2019` benchmarks in `./data/raw`.
-It also preprocesses `ispd2015` benchmark to fix some errors when routing them by Innovus®.
+It also preprocesses `ispd2015` benchmark to fix some errors.
+Note that Innovus® can run detailed routing on this fixed `ispd2015`.
 ```bash
 cd $XPLACE_HOME/data
 ./download_data.sh